lightkurve/lkdata/README.rst

 What’s all this, then?
 ----------------------

-The ``lkdata`` package has been developed to handle time-series data using the built-in power and standard functionality of `pandas <https://pandas.pydata.org/>`__.
+This package has been developed to handle time-series data using the built-in power and standard functionality of `pandas <https://pandas.pydata.org/>`__.